sonali-pandey/e-commerce-backend/README.md

       2. /api/products/id:<product_id> : Delete the Product with the provided id
       3. /api/tags/id:<tag_id> : Delete the tag with the provided id

-     >NOTE: You need to provide the detail to be deleted in JSON format

 ## Tests
 Testing not available